 Full Members - Members who have successfully completed a training course at an ACP Approved Training school and who are working as a Child and Adolescent Psychotherapist.
 Full Members provide a yearly return detailing relevant Continuing Professional Development (CPD) activities which must be duly authorised by an ACP approved supervisor to confirm that they are fit to practise.

 Honoured Members - Members of distinction who have contributed to the ACP and the advancement of child and adolescent psychotherapy have become Honoured Members at the invitation of the Association.
-Honoured members who continue to practise must also provide a yearly CPD return.
+Honoured Full Members who continue to practise must also provide a yearly CPD return.

 Professional Standards Authority accreditation and use of the quality mark only applies to registrants practising within the UK.